guiman/active_areas/README.md

 Usage
 -----

 activeArea has a simple api consisting of three methods: initialize, run and destroy.
+To use it, just add it in your header section of your html.

+== First: initialize

 Initialize set's everything you need to start capturing position.
 It takes 3 argumens: areas, conditions and callbacks.

-== First: initialize

 Areas represent the zones in the viewport that you want to respond to movement.
 It uses [x,y] as the upper left point and build a rectagle using the height and with.
+There is a direct correlation between the number of areas and callbaks, so the first area will try to execute the first callback and so on.
+Finally, conditions are not being used right now but they will allow you to define conditions that determine if callback should be called or not when the certain area activates.

 ```javascript
 var height = 50;